Pometry/Raphtory/docs/reference/graphql/graphql_API.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

-Create a subgraph out of some existing graph in the server
+Returns a subgraph given a set of nodes from an existing graph in the server.

 Returns::
 name of the new graph